Promised Land Trail

-Catch a play in the "house" known across the state.
 This is the only major non-profit professional performing arts resource in rural Tennessee, and one of the 10 largest professional theaters in rural America.
-It serves more than 165,000 visitors annually with two indoor and two outdoor stages, young audience productions, a comprehensive dance program, a concert series and touring shows.
+It serves more than 165,000 visitors annually with two indoor and outdoor stages.

 Coal Miner Railroad Section House Museum